ayushgarg12345/EDA_Flipkart_Product_Data/README.md

 Based on the available data, review count alone may not be a reliable indicator of product success.
 Other factors such as product positioning, pricing strategy, brand value, marketing efforts, or inventory availability may have a greater impact on sales performance.

+---

+Impact of Return Policy on Sales Performance
+Objective

+The objective of this analysis was to examine whether products with longer return policies achieve higher sales volumes compared to products with shorter or no return periods.

+Method

+Products were grouped based on their return policy duration, and the average units sold were calculated for each return policy category.
+A line chart was used to compare sales performance across different return periods.

+Findings

+The analysis showed only minor differences in average units sold across return policy durations.
+Products with a 10-day return policy recorded the highest average sales, while products with a 30-day return policy recorded the lowest.
+However, the overall variation between categories was very small.

+Key Insight

+The results suggest that return policy duration does not have a significant impact on sales performance within this dataset.
+Products offering longer return periods did not consistently achieve higher sales volumes than products with shorter return policies.

+Business Implication

+While flexible return policies may improve customer confidence and satisfaction, this analysis indicates that return policy duration alone is unlikely to be a major driver of product sales.
+Businesses should consider other factors such as product quality, pricing strategy, brand reputation, and marketing efforts when attempting to increase sales performance.